brainstation-au/aws-cli-docker/README.md

 echo "My user id: $UserId"
 ```

-To be able to try this example you need to have valid credentials in `~/.aws/credentials`.
-You can set that with `aws configure` in your host machine.
+To be able to try this example you need to have valid credentials in `~/.aws/credentials` on your host machine.
+To set it up, you may follow the instruction [here](https://github.com/aws/aws-cli#getting-started).

 ```bash
 $ docker-compose run --rm who-am-i-1
 My user id: ABCDEFG3H5IJK4NXYAYJ4